TimLavers/OpenRDR/documentation/design/building_conditions_from_user_hints.md

 We have chosen the third approach because:

-- it is the most flexible and user-friendly,
+- it is the most flexible and makes the least demands on the user,
 - it avoids the need to develop a custom GUI or parser,
 - it provides internationalization with no additional software effort.